-Working with the Berkeley Executive Coaching Institute.
+Working with the Berkeley Executive Coaching Institute at UC Berkeley.

 Speaking at Humboldt Unitarian Universalist Fellowship